 Skip the store-bought crust and make your own delicious gluten free graham cracker crust with healthier ingredients!
-This crust is perfectly sweet and buttery, and is made from scratch using almond flour and coconut flour.
-It pairs perfectly with many different pies and desserts and is so easy—your new go-to recipe!
+This crust is perfectly sweet and buttery, and made from scratch using almond flour and coconut flour.
+It pairs perfectly with cheesecake or pies like my key lime pie!

 Pie is known as the most traditional American dessert, and for good reason.
 The combination of tender crust and sweet filling is truly a match made in heaven.
 For me, the crust is what makes the pie.
 And when it comes to crusts, there is nothing better than a buttery graham cracker crust.

-I grew up with a grandmother who was a dessert rockstar, and her cream pies were always a fan favorite.
+I grew up with a grandmother who was a dessert rockstar, and her cream pies and key lime pie were always a fan favorite.
 While she always used graham crackers from a box, this gluten free graham cracker crust is made from scratch using healthier ingredients.
-The good news is, it tastes just like a traditional graham cracker crust!
+The good news is, it tastes just like a traditional pie crust!

-Truth be told, nailing this healthy graham cracker crust was a bit more challenging than I expected.
-I didn’t have anything to reference.
+Truth be told, nailing this recipe was a bit more challenging than I expected.
 I really wanted to stay true to the honey graham cracker flavor, while keeping the texture tender and crumbly.

-How to Make a Gluten Free Graham Cracker Crust
+How to Make Gluten Free Graham Cracker Crust

 - Prepare the pan.
 Preheat the oven to 350°F. Lightly grease a 9-inch pie plate with coconut oil.